lextm/jekyll-theme-chirpy/_posts/2008-8-17-snmp-design-poll-result.md

 So I will put this requirement on the list but with a low priority (but higher than SNMP v3 at this moment).
 It is really challenging as this may require a powerful MIB compiler implementation ahead.

 OK.
-That’s all for this time.
+That's all for this time.
 Stay tuned.
 <!--more-->